 (10) A member who has a direct or indirect pecuniary interest in any matter that is before the meeting for consideration shall, as soon as possible after the relevant facts have come to his knowledge, disclose the nature of his interest to the members present at the meeting and such disclosure shall be recorded in the record of the meeting.

 [Section 16 amended by No. 28 of 1984 s.
-97.]
+97; No. 19 of 2016 s.
+102.]

 17. Co-option and consultants